On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks: Convergence results and error estimation in the presence of spillback

-This section establishes convergence result for the on-and-off signal model with smooth and strictly concave fundamental diagram.
-A smooth and strictly concave fundamental diagram $f(\cdot)$ satisfies, in addition to {\bf (F)}, that
+This section establishes convergence result for the on-and-off signal model with strictly concave fundamental diagram.
+A strictly concave fundamental diagram $f(\cdot)$ is a piecewise smooth function that satisfies, in addition to {\bf (F)},